Complex Wavelet-Based Sinogram Segmentation for Metal Artifact Reduction in Cone-Beam CT: Methods

+where \(A\) denotes the predicted segmentation and \(B\) the ground truth.
 Segmentation metrics are computed only for datasets (I--II), for which ground-truth segmentations are available.
 For the comparison method (image-domain HT-MAR), the image-domain segmentation is forward-projected and subsequently binarized prior to metric evaluation.